RobsWebDev/genesis-site-title-styles/README.md

 This plugin adds a span tag to each word in the site title.
 Words need to be separated by a space.
 You can style each word using css and targeting the span with the nth-child() selector.
 Based on code initially created by Carrie Dils post: http://www.carriedils.com/custom-site-title-genesis/

-Read more about why we created this plugin [here](http://savvyjackiedesigns.com/genesis-site-title-styles-plugin/).

 ## Requirements
  * WordPress 3.8